riteshzz29/LyricVibe/README.md

 ---

-## 🆕 Latest update (v0.4.0)
+## 🆕 Latest update (v0.4.2)

-Fixed lyrics getting stuck on the previous song when the next track auto-plays — this was the most annoying bug and it's gone now.
-Detection is also noticeably faster across all three platforms.
+Fixed the wrong-artist bug where lyrics from a completely different song would show up mid-track.
+Also fixed false "API down" warnings that were firing on slow-but-healthy requests.
+Detection is now faster and more reliable across all three platforms, and if the lyrics server ever actually goes down, LyricVibe now falls back to your offline cache automatically.

 ---